 Portion and Eating Style

 Pasties were historically designed as complete meals.
+One pasty was a miner's full lunch.

 Empanadas, on the other hand, are often eaten: